danilKlyanchin/atelierwebsite/README.md

 # Django project

-The current project is a working copy of the existing cite atelier-master.ru Mainly, it uses:
+The current project is a working copy of the existing cite https://atelier-master.ru

+The list of used frameworks and libs:
 - django backend
 - postgressql
-- gunicord wsgi application
+- gunicorn wsgi application
 - nginx as a proxy server
 - docker-compose for a quick run on a host server